Marco-26/audio_transcriber/README.md

 - **Audio Compression:** Compress audio files before transcription for better performance and faster processing.
 - **File Size Limitation:** Optimized for audio files up to 25 minutes.
 Larger files are split into chunks automatically.

-## Performance Note for Local Transcription
+## Performance
+- **OpenAI Provider:** The latest update introduces multithreaded processing, significantly improving transcription speed.
+An audio file of 1 hour and 15 minutes was transcribed in just ~89.86 seconds with threading, compared to ~372.7 seconds without it.
+This makes the API option ideal for faster, large-scale transcription workloads.
-Using the Local provider runs Whisper models directly on your machine and can be resource-intensive, especially for larger model sizes.
+- **Local Provider:** Running Whisper models locally can still be resource-intensive, particularly for larger model sizes.
-If your machine is older or lower-spec, you may experience slower transcription speeds and high CPU usage.
-For better performance on such systems, use the OpenAI provider instead with the appropriate API key.
+On lower-spec or older machines, you may experience higher CPU usage and slower processing speeds.
+For the best performance on such systems, the OpenAI provider remains the recommended choice.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.